random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

     'copy:angular-in-memory']);
 ```

-Now, we can create a new task we will use for publishing our front end app.
+Now, we can create a new task we will use for publishing our front end application.
 It will run the default **min** task and **copy-dep** we've just created.

 ```javascript